oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 ## Mapping networking API to OVN model objects

-The security group data will be model as a [port group](https://github.com/openvswitch/ovs/blob/master/ovn/ovn-nb.xml#L926).
+The security group data will be modeled as a [port group](https://github.com/openvswitch/ovs/blob/master/ovn/ovn-nb.xml#L926).
 This ovn-nb table is only available on Open vSwitch 2.10, released upstream August 20th 2018.